greenelab/deep-review/all-sections.md

 #### RNN-specific approaches

 Several interpretation methods are specifically tailored to recurrent neural network architectures.
-A few key approaches are summarized below.

 The most common form of interpretability provided by RNNs is through attention mechanisms, which have been used in diverse problems such as image captioning and machine translation to select portions of the input to focus on generating a particular output [@haHzVaaz; @yHn4SDRI].